VovaTereschenko/styled-chart/README.md

 //  <LineChart/>...
 //</MyWrapper>

-BarChart // chart built with bars
+<BarChart/> // chart built with bars
-LineChart // chart built with paths
+<LineChart/> // chart built with paths
-Bar // default for the bar
+<Bar/> // default for the bar
-BarGroup // default for the Bar with isParent flag EmptyBar // default for empty values (in case you provided ticksNum in the xAxis > data.length) XAxisItem // default for the xAxis component XAxisBarWrapper // default for the xAxis sectionComponent of the BarChart YAxisItem // default for the yAxis component XAxisLineWrapper // default for the yAxis sectionComponent of the BarChart TooltipWrapper // dafault for the tooltip compoent
+<BarGroup/> // default for the Bar with isParent flag
+<EmptyBar/> // default for empty values (in case you provided ticksNum in the xAxis > data.length)
+<XAxisItem /> // default for the xAxis component
+<XAxisBarWrapper/> // default for the xAxis sectionComponent of the BarChart
+<YAxisItem/> // default for the yAxis component
+<XAxisLineWrapper/> // default for the yAxis sectionComponent of the BarChart
+<TooltipWrapper/> // dafault for the tooltip compoent
 // TooltipList
 // TooltipListItem
 // TooltipValue
 // TooltipLabel
 // TooltipXAxisValue
 // are nested
-HintPoint // default for the circle hins in tooltip and LineChart paths highlighters
+<HintPoint/> // default for the circle hins in tooltip and LineChart paths highlighters
 ```